Tabita99/Planet-Vegan/README.md

 9. Categories- website included four categories, Breakfast, Lunch, Dinner and Desserts, it takes you to their page where you can view the recipes in said categories.
 10. Recipe layout - You're shown a snippet of the recipe and you click on the open button to show you the full recipe.
 11. logout -  logs you out and takes you back the homepage.

+### Features Left to Implement

+1. I would like to introduce a comment section.
+Where underneath every recipes, people are able to comment on the recipes and over suggestions.
+People Should also be able to reply to the comments and havea conversation.
+2. I would like to introduce more cateogries to the website and allow for a wider range of recipes.
+3. Allow people the option to upload videos with their recipes if they want to give people a tutorial that people can follow.